14 of the Best Hiking Trails Near Las Vegas, Nevada

 Ascent/descent: 516m/1692 ft. ascent and descent

-When to do it: From May to September, though keep in mind there may be snow on the trail earlier in the season
+When to do it: This is one of the best hikes in Vegas to do from May to September, though keep in mind there may be snow on the trail earlier in the season

 Fees: No fees